Khasi language: Prepositions and prepositional phrases

 The following are examples of prepositional phrases:

 Verbs and verb phrases

 Agreement

 Verbs agree with 3rd person subjects in gender, but there is no agreement for non-3rd persons (Roberts 1891):

 The masculine and feminine markers /u/ and /ka/ are used even when there is a noun phrase subject (Roberts 1891:132):

 Tense marking

 Tense is shown through a set of particles that appear after the agreement markers but before the verb.
+The future marker is fused with subject pronouns, plural marker, as well as gender marker.
 Past is a particle /la/ and future is /yn/ (contracted to 'n after a vowel):

 Negation

-Negation is also shown through a particle, /ym/ (contracted to 'm after a vowel), which appears between the agreement and the tense particle.
-There is a special past negation particle /shym/ in the past which replaces the ordinary past /la/ (Roberts 1891):
+Negation is also shown through an enclitic, =ɨm (contracted to 'm after a vowel), which appears between the agreement and the tense particle.
+There is a special past negation particle ʃɨm in the past which replaces the ordinary past /la/ (Roberts 1891):

+Another negation particle, kʰlem, is equivalent to the past tense negative construct =m ʃɨm la, can also be used as a negative subordinator:

 Copulas

 The copula is an ordinary verb in Khasi, as in the following sentence:

 Causative verbs

 Khasi has a morphological causative /pn-/ (Rabel 1961).
 (This is spelled pyn in Roberts (1891)):